What Does A Narcissist Hate? - 10 Things They Can’t Stand

 Last updated by Katie M.

-1) Losing control
+1) Narcissists hate losing control

-2) Feeling looked down on
+2) They despise feeling looked down on

 >>> Discover the 5 symptoms of anxiety

 Now, this point could really make them see red!
 It’s not uncommon for sufferers to believe their own hype and to convince themselves and others for that matter of fact that they are experts in certain areas.
-Whether they believe they are completely up-to-date with current affairs, foreign policy or even the history of football, they’ll hate anyone else invading their so-called territory and claiming to know a thing or two.
+Whether they believe they are completely up-to-date with current affairs, foreign policy, or even the history of football, they’ll hate anyone else invading their so-called territory and claiming to know a thing or two.
 Jealousy also comes into play here and makes them feel threatened and undermined by folks they obviously consider to be inferior to themselves.

-5) Being told no
+5) They despise being told no

-6) Seeing other people happy
+6) They don't like seeing other people happy

-7) Being confronted with the ugly truth
+7) Narcissists hate being confronted with the ugly truth

 >>> Read up on why I always make the wrong decisions

-8) When someone else steals the limelight
+8) They despise when someone else steals the limelight

-9) Being unable to manipulate their victims
+9) They get frustrated at not being able to manipulate their victims

 This is undeniably their biggest source of frustration ever.
 These personalities don’t exist if they have no one to manipulate and control.
 Manipulation is their biggest hobby, so when their victims find their voice and decide enough is enough, a feeling of anger and emptiness washes over them.
+When their usual tactics fail, narcissists often spiral into a state of panic, desperately trying to regain control through increasingly erratic behavior.

 10) Do narcissists hate being ignored? - Yes, they detest it!

-When all eyes aren’t on them, and they aren’t being made to feel special, you can count on drama starting.
-You must remember that these folks have over inflated egos, which mean they need to command your attention and have you at their beck and call at all hours of the day and night for that matter.
+✋ When all eyes aren’t on them, and they aren’t being made to feel special, you can count on drama starting.
+You must remember that these folks have over-inflated egos, which means they need to command your attention and have you at their beck and call at all hours of the day and night for that matter.
 When a narcissist is ignored, they may feel a sense of insignificance or rejection.
 In response, they may exhibit various behaviors to regain the attention and control they desire.
 This could include seeking attention from other sources, attempting to provoke a reaction, or employing manipulative tactics to regain their perceived superiority.

 >>> Am I a narcissist?
 Take the test here